farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## Stunts

-When you pull of a stunt, you use a d12 instead of a skill rating to do a check.
+When you pull off a stunt, you use a d12 instead of a skill rating to do a check.
 Once used, you'll need to "catch your breath" to use it again.

 ## Stress